ccao-data/data-architecture/dbt/README.md

 * **`--township`** (optional): One or more space-separated [township codes](https://github.com/ccao-data/wiki/blob/master/Data/Townships.md) to use for filtering results.
-If you omit this parameter, the script will default to exporting reports for all towns that are currently eligible for QC.
+If you omit this parameter, the script will default to exporting reports for all towns that are currently eligible for QC, as defined in the configuration file `scripts/utils/town_active_schedule.csv`.
+  This default behavior enables us to automate report export for active towns, and human callers should generally not need to use it; as such, if you call the script with no `--township` param and no `scripts/utils/town_active_schedule.csv` config file, the script will raise an error.
 * **`--year`** (optional): The year to use for filtering results.
 Defaults to the current year.
 * **`--target`** (optional): The name of the [dbt target](https://docs.getdbt.com/reference/dbt-jinja-functions/target) to run